Jasonette/documentation/docs/web.md

 <br>

-### 2. Must specify height when in scroll view
+### 2. For component web containers: Must specify height when in scroll view

+This applies only to component web containers.
 Every web container must have a fixed height when inside a scroll view (sections).

 This is so that there exists no scrolling view within a scroll view, which is a bad user experience.